-- we will send you a letter three menths after the installation of your new meter so you can see both the assessed and metered bill for the period.
+we will seed you a letter three months after the installation of your new meter so you can see both the assessed and metered bill for the period.
 You will be able to see the difference between assessed and measured charging.
-If metered billing is cheaper for you then you can switch to metered billing as soo as you would let be to. - We will send another comparison letter after six months, and you can opt for metered billing if that's what you would like to do.
-Otherwise, you will stay on assessed billing for a further six months. - At the end of this period we will send you your last assessed bill, and all bills thereafter will be metered.
+If metered billing is cheaper for you then you can switch to metered billing as soot as you would letter to .

+We will send another comparison letter after six months, and you can opt for metered billing if that's. what you would like to do.
+Otherwise, you will stay on assessed billing for a further six months.

+At the end of this period we will send you your last assessed bill, and all bills thereafter will be metered.